Titre123/100-days-of-move/Day-03-resources-and-global-storage/readme.md

     ![aptos move publish](screenshots/aptos_move_publish.png)

-This will execute all test functions in the module and display the debug output.

 ## Usage Considerations

 1. **State Management**: Changes to copied Books will affect the original stored version in when using borrow_global_mut.